arnogeimer/bouquetfl/README.md

 📂 See the full [GPU list](bouquetfl/hardwareconf/gpus.csv) and [CPU list](bouquetfl/hardwareconf/cpus.csv) for all supported profiles.

 Each simulated client process enforces limits (cores, threads, memory, GPU scheduling) to approximate the chosen hardware.
-Below is a real example with 3 clients over 10 rounds.
+Below is a real example of the training speed of 16 different clients configurations.

 ![Toy example of capabilities: simulating hardware profiles and keeping track of federation process](https://github.com/arnogeimer/bouquetfl/blob/main/bouquetfl/plots/timetable.png)